 I am an Assistant Professor of Women, Gender, and Sexuality Studies at Portland State University.
 I received my PhD in sociology and a certificate in women’s and gender studies from the University of Oregon.

-My forthcoming book, Men in Place: Trans Masculinity, Race, and Sexuality in America, will be published with University of Minnesota Press in March 2019.
+My book, Men in Place: Trans Masculinity, Race, and Sexuality in America, was published with the University of Minnesota Press in March 2019.
 As masculinity is being contested in the current era, I use an intersectional approach in Men in Place to explore the shifting meanings of being a man across cities and in rural areas of the United States.
 I illustrate that individual men do not have one way to be masculine—rather, their ways of being men shift between different spaces and places.
 Through in-depth interviews with transgender men in the U.S. West, Southeast, and Midwest, I show how the places and spaces men inhabit are fundamental to their experiences of race, sexuality, and gender.